Our most important wedding photographs: Julie & Oren

 But don’t just take it from me.
 I have my favourite photographs from each wedding, but I also find it really interesting to ask my couples which are their favourite photographs from the wedding.
 I love hearing why they choose the image they see as the most important wedding photograph.
 Read on and find out what images of their day that couples really treasure.

-“While this (above) might be the money shot, my personal favourite photo is the one of Julie above under the chuppah(below).
+“…my personal favourite photo is the one of Julie above under the chuppah(below).
 It truly captures her beauty and I will always cherish this photo and remember the heartwarming vows she made to me.”

 “In truth, until this very day, we are soooo beyond happy with all of our photos”